je-nnyt/tp/docs/UserGuide.md

 ### Modifying the accommodation

-Action: `modify`

 Target: `accommodation`

-Required arguments: `index`
+Required arguments:
+- `index`

+Arguments:
+- `name`
+- `budget`
-Arguments: `name`, `budget`, `start` (start day of accommodation), `end` (end day of accommodation)
+- `start` (start day of accommodation)
+- `end` (end day of accommodation)

-Note that if you are changing the days of accommodation of a saved accommodation, you should provide both the new start and end days.
+Note that if you are changing the days of accommodation of a saved accommodation, both the new start and end days should be provided.

 Example of usage: for the 1st accommodation of the current trip, change the accommodation name to "Lotte Hotel" and the days of accommodation to day 3 to 6